fredytarigan/ansible-cis-benchmark/README.md

 ## Author Information

-This role was developed by [https://www.linkedin.com/in/fredy-samuel-b-tarigan-72a527111/](Fredy Tarigan)
+This role was developed by [Fredy Samuel B. Tarigan](https://www.linkedin.com/in/fredy-samuel-b-tarigan-72a527111/)